About

 Holistic awareness

-I am aware of how my daily choices affect not only myself but also my community and the wider planet.
+61. I am aware that my daily choices (like consumption, transportation, personal relations) affect not only me, but also my community and the planet.
 (Attitude)

-1: I am not aware of how my daily choices affect my community or the wider planet.
+1: I am not aware of how my daily choices affect my community or the planet.

 1